 History of Price Changes

-We have listed British Gas Standard tariff price changes (in reverse order) below.
+British Gas Standard tariff price changes are listed (in reverse order) in the Table below.

 |Effective Date||Annual Dual Fuel Bill||Change||Comment|